KPIs and Performance Metrics for Finance Teams in 2022 (Guide)

 But what exactly are KPIs, how do they work, and how do they benefit your business from a financial standpoint?
 To assist you, we've put together an easy-to-follow guide to KPIs for Finance teams in 2022.

 - What are the Company-Wide Benefits of Measuring KPIs?

-- KPIs for Finance Teams: What Should You Be Measuring?
+- KPIs for Finance Departments: What Should You Be Measuring?

 - Measuring KPIs for Your Finance Team?
 Here’s How ExpenseIn Can Help

 What is a KPI?